 - promote intentional, evidence-based, and inclusive teaching and learning practices;

 - support faculty as they develop their scholarly and creative work and professional activity;

 - explore the integration of scholarship and teaching that will enrich the education of Southwestern students;

 - support the professional formation and success of faculty across their career stages at Southwestern;

 - and assist Southwestern faculty and staff in developing courses and curricula, scholarly projects, institutional initiatives, and collaborations across disciplines.

-To do so, it collaborates closely with other offices and leaders that support scholarly and pedagogical work, including the Smith Library, the Office of Community-Engaged Learning, the Director of Advising and Retention, the FYS program, the Paideia program, Foundation Relations, and the Office of the Dean of the Faculty.
+To do so, it collaborates closely with other offices and leaders that support scholarly and pedagogical work, including the A. Frank Smith Jr. Library Center’s Research and Instruction Services, the Center for Integrative Learning, the office of Community-Engaged Learning, the Office of Advising and Retention, the First-Year Seminar program, the Paideia program, the Debby Ellis Writing Center, and the Office of the Dean of the Faculty.

 Sarah Brackmann, Senior Director, Center for Integrative Learning